 Anyways, in case you really want to know, the way I’m currently making money with my Travel Blog is by contacting companies (insurance companies, clothing companies, travel gear companies) interested in sponsoring an upcoming or a previous journey of mine.

 Thanks to the magic of Google and Search Engines, you can actually pitch companies to pay you money in order to be included as the official sponsor of old articles of yours that still get a significant number of new visitors per day.

 No, it’s not about selling link juice or gaming the system of Google rankings (after all, the links will be nofollow), it’s about connecting good companies with readers and creating new value.
 Another business venue that I’ll be incorporating later this year is affiliate marketing sales in which you gain a commission each time one of your readers books an hotel/hostel.
 Win-win for everyone, right?

 “So Raphael, can someone get rich by Travel Blogging only?”
 That’s hard to tell since the people making five figures per month do many things beyond Travel Blogging itself.
 Right now I’m making a four figure income per month thanks to my Travel Blog and I hope to keep improving time after time, there are no glass ceilings in the online world so in theory, anyone can make as much money as they are able to.
 At least in theory…

 I sincerely hope that this article will be useful to you and that you can up your game by following these five simple steps.
 Remember, the reason most Travel Blogs crash and burn within their first year is because they focus too much on getting sponsored travel that they forget about what really matters: their readers.

 The only way to move is forwards and I wish you all the best.

-Gratitude is also a two way street so please, make sure to send me an e-mail in case you make a purchase of Travel Blog Success and I’ll gladly help you with any further question that you might have.
+Gratitude is also a two way street so please, make sure to send me an e-mail in case you make a purchase of Super Star Blogging and I’ll gladly help you with any further question that you might have.